 Allow your artwork to dry thoroughly before moving on.If you feel that your colour base is still too light, you can add a further process, repeating the stages above.We can now add more layers of dry colour.The aim now is to build up depth of pigment on top of the tinted paper surface.
 At this point we could move over to wax based Coloured Pencils as we are not going to use any more water, but for this exercise I am using the Staedtler karat pencils throughout.After layers of red and yellow again, we can add some violet (No 6) and Olive Green ( No 57).
 The violet goes into the dark shadow area and the green into the lighter parts of the fruit.
 Successive layers of red can be applied until the colour depth reaches the desired degree of darkness and richness.Finally the shadow is applied under the fruit and also some marks on the fruit surface with the Van Dyke Brown (76).You can continue working on the fruit and get the colour deeper and stronger, but this is a satisfactory point to finishGo back to the reference photo and see how dark the shadow area is between the pears - it is nearly as dark as the pear stalks.
 The darkness of the rear pear shadow emphasises the lighter edge of the forward one and separates the two.

 This exercise shows you how the dry colour can be built up and then merged down into the paper with a damp brush.
-It then goes on the show how further layers of dry colour bring up the detail and build on the depth of colour the earlier stage has put down
+It then goes on to show how further layers of dry colour bring up the detail and build on the depth of colour the earlier stage has put down